 Typically, your claim will not get stronger with the passage of time.
-Instead, with more time, the insurance company has more opportunity to find reasons to deny the claim.
+Instead, with more time, the insurance company has more opportunities to find reasons to deny the claim.
 They will be watching for any mistakes on your part, any changes in the law, misstatements by witnesses, and so on.
 The company will capitalize on any opportunity to deny your claim or reduce its value.

 2. You May Fail to Meet your Obligations Under the Policy